AuReMe/esmecata/README.md

 The `annotation_reference` contains the prediction of eggnog-mapper for the consensus protein of each `observation_name`.
 To create this file, EsMeCaTa finds the taxon name associated with the `observation_name` and extracts the annotation (EC numbers, GO termes, KEGG reaction).

+The `merge_fasta` folder contains merged protein sequences of the clustering step to speed up the run of eggnog-mapper.

-The `pathologic` contains one sub-folder for each `observation_name` in which there is one PathoLogic file.
+The `pathologic` folder contains one sub-folder for each `observation_name` in which there is one PathoLogic file.
 There is also a `taxon_id.tsv` file which corresponds to a modified version of `proteome_tax_id.tsv` with only the `observation_name` and the `taxon_id`.
 This folder can be used as input to [mpwt](https://github.com/AuReMe/mpwt) to reconstruct draft metabolic networks using Pathway Tools PathoLogic.

+The file `dataset_annotation_observation_name.tsv` contains the EC numbers and GO Terms present in each observation name.

 The file `esmecata_annotation.log` contains the log associated with the command.